cmayron/Legal-Calculus/README.md

 Every procedural system — legal, administrative, civic, or technical — operates through a **stack**, not a conversation.

-LCES is the first architecture to reveal this.
+LCES™ is the first architecture to reveal this.

 ---